-If an employee is called back to work, they shall, upon reporting, receive a minimum of two (2) hours' work, or if two (2) hours' work is not furnished, a minimum of two (2) hours' pay at time and one-half (1-1/2).
-This provision does not apply to instances in which the employee is called to report before their regular starting time and is worked from the time they report to their regular starting time.
+If an employee is called back to work, he or shethey shall, upon reporting, receive a minimum of two (2) hours' work, or if two (2) hours' work is not furnished, a minimum of two (2) hours' pay at time and one-half (1-1/2).
+This provision does not apply to instances in which the employee is called to report before his their regular starting time and is worked from the time he they reports to his their regular starting time.